 A burn, injury, surgery, or other trauma to your skin can cause the formation of scar tissue that can be unsightly.
 We will have experiences that can injure our skin.
-A scar is not too bad if it is small or in a location that is easy to conceal.
-Some scars you want a treatment other than hiding them under clothing or makeup.
+A scar is less noticeable if it is small or in a location that is easy to conceal.
+Some patients desire a long-term scar treatment that does not require hiding the scar beneath clothing or makeup.

 There are different types of scars including:

 - Keloid scars.
 These scars are the result of an overly aggressive healing process.
 These scars extend beyond the original injury.
 Over time, a keloid scar may affect mobility.
 Possible treatments include surgical removal or injections with steroids.

 - Hypertrophic scars.
 Raised and red scars that are similar to keloids, but do not breach the boundaries of the injury site.
 Possible treatments can include injections of steroids to reduce inflammation.

 - Acne scars.
 If you’ve had severe acne, you probably have the scars to prove it.
 There are many types of acne scars, ranging from deep pits to scars that are angular or wavelike in appearance.
 Possible treatments will depend on the types of acne scars you have.

 In the case of protruding scars such as keloids or hypertrophic, your doctor may elect to use steroid injections.

 - Scar Revisions